Skip to main content

 As shown below, we're only looking to identify and catch events happening within the coffee bar on top.
 The ROI polygon selection helps in identifying this while also ignoring any movement that might occur in the extreme right corner or also the hallway in between.

-In the example below, we're looking to only track motion that occurs on the tabled seating and not the flying curtain (bottom left) which might get in the way if it was a rectangle or even the movement that might occur outside of the tent (extreme right).
+In the example below, We aim to track motion on the tabled seating area while ignoring the flying curtain in the bottom left and any movement outside the tent on the extreme right.

-In the example below, we're only looking to track if the opening and closing of the door as opposed to any other motion that might occur in this heavy traffic region.
+In the example below, We aim to track the opening and closing of the door while ignoring other motion in this high-traffic area.

 Retention Graphs

-Once motion-based retention is selected, a graph will display the hours of motion per day for the camera over the previous week.
-An estimated retention period will be displayed as well.
+When motion-based retention is selected, the camera displays a graph showing the hours of motion detected per day over the past week.
+It also provides an estimated retention period.

 Example Graph: